 - 17 Where you die, I will die-there will I be buried.
-May the LORD do thus and so to me, and more as well, if even death parts me from you!' - 18When Naomi saw that she was determined to go with her, she said no more to her. - 19 So the two of them went on until they came to Bethlehem.
+May the LORD do thus and so to me, and more as well, if even death parts me from you! - 18When Naomi saw that she was determined to go with her, she said no more to her. - 19 So the two of them went on until they came to Bethlehem.
 When they came to Bethlehem, the whole town was stirred because of them; and the women said, 'Is this Naomi?'
 20She said to them, 'Call me no longer Naomi, call me Mara, for the Almighty has dealt bitterly with me.

-21 I went away full, but the LORD has brought me back empty; why call me Naomi when and the Almighty has brought calamity upon me?'
+21 I went away full, but the LORD has brought me back empty; why call me Naomi when the LORD has dealt harshly with me, and the Almighty has brought calamity upon me?'